-World Heavyweight boxing champion Muhammad Ali arrived in Kuala Lumpur on Tuesday (10 June) to a rapturous welcome form more than 15,000 fans.
+Background: World Heavyweight boxing champion Muhammad Ali arrived in Kuala Lumpur on Tuesday (10 June) to a rapturous welcome form more than 15,000 fans.
 He's to defend his title in the Malaysian capital against European champion Joe Bugner on 1 July.

 The crowd burst through a police cordon in an attempt a catch a glimpse of Ali who broke into a broad smile and waved his hands.
 Meanwhile flower girls, drums and welcomers throwing garlands of flowers added to the good-natured chaos.